-She currently shares her time between Nigeria and Canada.
+She currently teaches in the Department of English, Toronto Metropolitan University.
+She shares her time between Nigeria and Canada.

 Praise